11 Ways to Set Your Marketing Automation Platform up for Success in the New Year

 By Lisa Heay, Director of Business Operations at Heinz Marketing

-It’s a new year, and every January serves as a fresh start—an opportunity to set your intentions and some goals for the year.
-I know in my work life, it’s a good reset, too.
-We come back from the holidays, refreshed and ready to go, and for Marketing Operations people, it’s a great time to clean up and organize your systems, learn from the previous year, and prepare for what’s to come.
+It’s another new year, and every January serves as a fresh start—an opportunity to set your intentions and some goals for the next 365 days.
+We’ve come back from the holidays, refreshed and ready to go, and for Marketing Operations people, it’s a great time to clean up and organize your systems, learn from the previous year, and prepare for what’s to come.

 Here are 11 things you can do now to set yourself up for success in your marketing automation platform in the upcoming year.